salt-labs/docs/content/changelog/_index.md

 ## September 2021

-Added some new content about common frameworks and design patterns.
+Brushed of the cobwebs and added new content about common frameworks and design patterns found around the web.

 {{< changelog "Added" >}}Added Frameworks.{{</ changelog >}}

 <hr>

-### May 2021
+### May 2020

-The site has been launched <i class="fa-solid fa-rocket"></i>.
-Time will tell whether it ever gets an update from here.
+The site has been launched! <i class="fa-solid fa-rocket"></i>

+_Time will tell whether it ever gets an update or gets abandoned from here._

 {{< changelog "Added" >}}Initial release of the site.{{</ changelog >}}